nexusformat/definitions/manual/source/classes/contributed_definitions/xas-structure.rst

 Base Classes
 ############

+:ref:`NXelement`
+    A chemical element of the periodic table, identified by its atomic number as a species and not as a specific isotope.

 :ref:`NXabsorption_edge`
     Description of an X-ray absorption edge, the sharp discontinuity in the absorption spectrum that occurs when the incident photon energy reaches the threshold for exciting an atom from its neutral ground state to a core-vacancy state.

+:ref:`NXemission_line`
+    An emission line, which arises from the radiative decay of an atom with a core hole: an electron from a higher level fills the hole and a photon is emitted with an energy characteristic of the atom.

+:ref:`NXauger_line`
+    An Auger line, which arises from the non-radiative decay of an atom with a core hole: an electron from a higher level fills the hole and another electron, the Auger electron, is ejected with a kinetic energy characteristic of the atom.